 Common fees for prepaid cards

-In-network / out-of-network ATM fee
+In-network / out-of-network ATM withdrawal fee

 Balance inquiry fee

 You may be charged a balance inquiry fee if you check your prepaid card balance at an ATM, or if you call customer service to ask about your balance.
-Not all prepaid cards charge the same kinds of fees to check your balance.
+Not all prepaid cards charge the same fees to check your balance.
 Most cards offer at least one free way to check your balance.
 For example, you might be able to check your balance online for free or request the balance information by email or text.
 Check your cardholder agreement to learn about the fees that apply to checking your balance.
-You may be able to avoid or keep down your fees if you know how to check your balance for free.
+You may be able to avoid fees if you know how to check your balance for free.

 Cash reload fee